Konyancha1/todo-api/README.md

 * MongoDB

 ## The API will handle the following:
-* Create a new task with a title property and a boolean determining whether the task has been completed.
-A new unique id would be created for each new task
 * List all tasks created
 * Get a specific task
 * Delete a specified task